-- (a) Obtain the damper spacing from AFL.
-Step 1: - (b) At the tangent tower, the centerline of the damper should be the specified distance from the center of the suspension clamp. - (c) At the dead end location, the centerline of the damper should be the specified distance from the mouth of the dead end.
+- Step 1: (a) Obtain the damper spacing from AFL. - (b) At the tangent tower, the centerline of the damper should be the specified distance from the center of the suspension clamp. - (c) At the dead end location, the centerline of the damper should be the specified distance from the mouth of the dead end.
 Normally, for a phase conductor, a second damper is required at the dead end location; on a static wire, a second damper is usually not required at the dead end location.
-The centerline distance between the two dampers should be as specified. - Loosen the bolt so that the clamp may be opened sufficiently to permit cable entry into the clamp groove.
-Note: The bolt need not Step 2: be removed. - Step 3: Hang the damper on the conductor at the proper spacing specified in Step 1 and tighten the bolt finger tight.
-For a multi-conductor bundle, the bolt head should be toward the center of the bundle. - Tighten the bolt with a torque wrench to the recommended value for the bolt size in the table below.
-If the bolt has a breakaway Step 4: outer head, tight the bolt until the breakaway head shears off.
+The centerline distance between the two dampers should be as specified.

+- Step 2: Loosen the bolt so that the clamp may be opened sufficiently to permit cable entry into the clamp groove.
+Note: The bolt need not be removed. - Step 3: Hang the damper on the conductor at the proper spacing specified in Step 1 and tighten the bolt finger tight. - Step 4: Tighten the bolt with a torque wrench to the recommended value for the bolt size in the table below.
+If the bolt has a breakaway outer head, tighten the bolt until the breakaway head shears off.

-CLAMP ASSEMBLY NUMBER BOLT DIAM- ETER INCH TORQUE LBF.
+CLAMP ASSEMBLY NUMBER BOLT DIAMETER INCH TORQUE LBF.
 FT (N.M)

 2 thru 6 7/16 20 (27)

 7 thru 11 1/2 25 (34)

 13 thru 20 5/8 40 (54)

 21 thru 23 3/4 60 (81)